Frequently Asked Questions

-Students in Los Angeles will attend classes at the Beverly Wilshire in Beverly Hills, where trained staff will provide an educational environment that mirrors the Ann Arbor experience.
+Students in Los Angeles will attend classes at the Hyatt Regency Century Plaza adjacent to Beverly Hills, where trained staff will provide an educational environment similar to the Ann Arbor experience.

 A: Students in Ann Arbor will stay at Michigan Ross' Executive Residence, a first-class hotel that offers easy, refined living.
 Hotel rooms are located on the top three floors of the Executive Residence and Wyly Hall, with classrooms on the lower levels.

-Students in Los Angeles will stay at the Beverly Wilshire in Beverly Hills, where first-class amenities, fine dining, and top-rated service ensure students can focus on learning during residencies, not on logistics.
+Students in Los Angeles will stay at the Hyatt Regency Century Plaza adjacent to Beverly Hills, where first-class amenities, fine dining, and top-rated service ensure students can focus on learning during residencies, not on logistics.

 A: As this is a "lock step" program, participants take the same classes at the same time with the same cohort.
 However, there are a number of opportunities to customize the experience based on individual interests.
 This may range from course assignments in which participants and/or teams can study specific industries and/or organizations, to the ExecMAP field projects in which participants are able to select from a variety of projects in different industries and functional areas.
 At the midpoint of the second year, students also take two of three electives spanning marketing, finance, and entrepreneurship.
 For more information, click here.